 If you don't choose a super fund

-If you don't (or can't) choose your own super fund, your employer will put your super into a 'default' super account in their fund.
+If you don't (or can't) choose your own super fund, your super will be paid into a 'default' super product chosen by your employer.
 This is known as a MySuper product.

 Savannah chooses lower super fees